LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 `dataset_proportion`: `float` (default: `1`)
 This argument allows you to make computation on a sub-dataset of the provided dataset.
-This is the proportion of the dataset (initialy the train and test sets) which is randomly selected to create a sub-dataset, it's done before the creation of the global validation set.
+This is the proportion of the dataset (initially the train and test sets) which is randomly selected to create a sub-dataset, it's done before the creation of the global validation set.
 You have to ensure that `0 < dataset_proportion <= 1`